Data Retention & Compression Lifecycle Automation

 s3.upload_file(f"/tmp/{chunk}.parquet", bucket_name, parquet_key)

-# After archiving, drop all chunks older than the cutoff via the supported
+# Step 4: drop every chunk past the cutoff via the supported API.
+A raw

-# API.
-A raw DROP TABLE on a chunk would orphan TimescaleDB catalog rows.
+# DROP TABLE on a chunk would orphan TimescaleDB catalog rows.

 with conn.cursor() as cur: